 A puzzle game in disguise?

 Although the game looks like a well-designed ARPG from the outside, it’s actually a puzzle game hidden in plain sight.
 Not only are you forced to constantly rewind time after you’ve checked out what you have to do just so you can complete the same events more efficiently and faster, but there are a number of puzzle elements to try and solve.
-None of them are too difficult, the last few levels are a little confusing though, but they all revolve around using the characters and environment in order to solve them.
+None of them was too difficult, the last few levels are a little confusing though, but they all revolve around using the characters and environment in order to solve them.

 Because each character has certain passive and active abilities and skills, you have to constantly jump between the multiple characters once the game opens up and gives you a few to play with throughout the stage.
 The women will distract and/or pay off the enemies so they can’t see the men as they sneak past, Finn will crawl into small holes so he can open doors or pull levers from the other side, and the men can beat up the goons who block the path – but only if they’re facing them.
-For some reason, the Shelby family have some sort of code they follow which seemingly stops them attacking people from behind (yeah, I don’t understand it either, but it adds to the ‘puzzle element’).
+For some reason, the Shelby family have some sort of code they follow which seemingly stops them from attacking people from behind (yeah, I don’t understand it either, but it adds to the ‘puzzle element’).

 I personally really enjoyed this approach and feel the developers have done a great job with the license.
 I’ve not seen the show but I feel like I want to watch it now as I want to see if it’s as interesting as this game.
 The narrative itself was fun to read, even if it was a little short and predictable, but the gameplay is where the game shone.
 I can’t recall the last time a licensed-based title was strategic and puzzle-based rather than being a mobile app, made for children, or a third-person action or racing game.
 It’s a nice change and works really well.

 The visuals within Peaky Blinders: Mastermind are very nice, both the actual in-game graphics and the still image cutscenes.
 I would have prefered animated cutscenes or at least voiced ones with either the original cast or any other voice actors, but I still enjoyed it regardless – I even gave each character the voice I thought they would have within my video down below!
-The realistic yet slightly stylised visuals help create a game which looked very periodically correct and entertaining to explore.
+The realistic yet slightly stylised visuals help create a game that looked very periodically correct and entertaining to explore.